 Elizabeth Ambrose Soprano

-Upon graduating, Elizabeth worked as a professional singer touring with the Estrada Łódźka and later working in Warsaw with the Podwieczorek przy Mikrofonie, a live national and weekly radio broadcast, performing alongside a wealth of renowned Polish actors and singers.
+She worked professionally touring with Estrada Łódzka and later worked in Warsaw with the Podwieczorek przy Mikrofonie, a live national and weekly radio broadcast, performing alongside a wealth of renowned Polish actors and singers.

 Elizabeth is currently a member of the City of Manchester Opera Company taking part in a number of concerts and theatre productions.
 She is also the Musical Director for Disley's Community Choir.